facebook/sapling/lib/README.md

 Any native code (C/C++/Rust) that Mercurial (either core or extensions) depends on should go here.
-Python code, or native code that depends on Python code (e.g. `#import <Python.h>`) is disallowed.
+Python code, or native code that depends on Python code (e.g. `#include <Python.h>` or `use cpython`) is disallowed.

-As we start to convert more of Mercurial into Rust, we'll want to limit the scope of our dependency on Python and allow end-to-end Rust code, which is why this barrier exists.
+As we start to convert more of Mercurial into Rust, and write new paths entrirely in native code, we'll want to limit our dependency on Python, which is why this barrier exists.

 See also `hgext/extlib/README.md`, `mercurial/cext/README.mb`.